York University, History

 Canada 150 Research Chair in the History of Britain and the World, 1500-1850

 |Position:||Tenure Track Faculty|

-The Department of History, York University invites highly qualified candidates to apply for a professorial stream tenure-track appointment in African Canadian History at the Assistant or Associate level, to commence July 1, 2022.
+The deadline for applications is July 24, 2017.
 Salary will be commensurate with qualifications and experience.
 All York University positions are subject to budgetary approval.